About KX3 Coaches Coaching Packages Athlete Testimonials KX3 TrainingPeaks Plans KX3 Zwift University Client Login KX3 BLOG JOIN HALEY'S HUB! Login

 • Flip-flops or comfortable shoes

-• Recovery tools (foam roller, massage ball, etc.)
+• Recovery tools (foam roller,

 Continue Reading...